waterbear-cloud/paco/docs/quickstart102.rst

         web:
           enabled: true

-Run ``aim describe`` to validate that your new configuration changes can be properly parsed:
+Run ``paco describe`` to validate that your new configuration changes can be properly parsed:

 .. code-block:: text

-  $ cd ~/projects # or where ever you put the AIM Project directory
+  $ cd ~/projects # or where ever you put the Paco project directory
-  $ aim describe --home myproj
+  $ paco describe --home myproj
-  Project: myproj - My AIM Project
+  Project: myproj - My Paco Project
   Location: /Users/username/projects/myproj

   Accounts
   - master - Master AWS Account

   Network Environments
-  - mynet - My AIM NetworkEnvironment
+  - mynet - My Paco NetworkEnvironment

 Provision the bastion
 ---------------------

-After you change an AIM project, you can run ``aim provision`` and aim will detect any changes to AWS resrouces and create new CloudFormation templates and update existing ones as necessary.
+After you change a Paco project, you can run ``paco provision`` and paco will detect any changes to AWS resrouces and create new CloudFormation templates and update existing ones as necessary.

 .. code-block:: text

-  $ aim provision --home myproj/ NetEnv mynet Provisioning Configuration: NetEnv.mynet
+  $ paco provision --home myproj/ NetEnv mynet Provisioning Configuration: NetEnv.mynet
   MFA Token: master: 123456
   Network Environment